mrsalmon1976/safish.com/_posts/2024/2024-02-16-azure-virtual-machines.markdown

 These costs can be reduced in a number of ways:

+- **Turn it off** when you are not using it.
+For machines that you only use intermittently, make sure you "Stop" them.
+Stopping them will also deallocate their resources, and you will not be charged until the machine is started again.
-- **Automatic shutdowns** so the machine does not run 24/7 - only run it when you need it.
+- - **Automatic shutdowns** so the machine does not run 24/7 - only run it when you need it.
 This is a great option for test or development machines, and can be enabled as an option under the *Management* tab when configuring the VM.
   ![Azure VM automatic shutdown option!](../assets/img/2024/azure-vm-autoshutdown.png)
 - **Reserved instances** (you commit to using the resource for 1 or 3 years).
 Usually done on production machines that must run 24/7.
 This can be divided into monthly payments and cannot be stopped or refunded, but can give savings of up to 62%.
 - **Spot instances** allow you to use unused capacity in the Azure Data centres.
 They offer up to 90% discounts, BUT your machine can be shut down at any moment if the capacity becomes required by a full paying client.
 This is only really useful for non-critical background long-running calculations or batch jobs which can be interupted.
 This can be enabled under the *Basic* tab when configuring your VM.